Media and Communications: Regulatory Agencies

 The National Communications Institute of Mozambique (INCM) regulates and supervises the communications sector, as well as spectrum management of radio frequencies.
 The INCM grants licenses to communication services and monitors compliance with the legislation.
 They also promote the development of efficient media technology.
 Only available in Portuguese.

 Nepal Telecommunications Authority (NTA) aims to make telecommunication services easily available to the public while also maintaining competition.
-NTA grants licenses to operators, and they also regularly monitor activities carried out by these providers to ensure high quality of service.
+NTA grants licenses to operators, and they also regularly monitor activities carried out by these providers to ensure a high quality of service.
 NTA settles disputes for consumers and also between telecommunications providers.

 The Broadcasting Standards Authority (BSA) oversees the entire broadcasting system, which includes TV and radio.
 The main purpose of the BSA is to deal with complaints through research and interpreting legislation and standards.
 They also serve to protect the rights of New Zealand residents by ensuring broadcasting services are available and affordable.
 Additionally, they provide news on recent developments in their complaints division and release periodic newsletters with updates of various broadcast outlets.

-The Nigerian Communications Commission (NCC) facilitates investments into the Nigerian communications markets.
+The Nigerian Communications Commission (NCC) facilitates investments in the Nigerian communications markets.
 The NCC ensures that producers abide by their license agreements and promote fair competition in the industry.
 They also adopt and enforce technical standards for communications equipment.
 The website contains general information about the organization as well as industry statistics, legal information, licensing, media, and events.

 The Ministry of Transport and Communications aims to provide good infrastructure for electronic and postal communications and an effective, universally accessible, safe, and environmentally friendly transport system.
 This site includes relevant posts and news for the transportation and telecommunications industry in Norway.